Key Info

 (Signature)

-Applicants will be contacted by academic registry regarding how to submit their Portfolio/Mini project after the CAO closes on 1st February.
+Applicants will be contacted by Academic Registry regarding how to submit their Portfolio/Mini project after the CAO closes on 1 February.

 Mini Project: If you do not have enough work to include in your Portfolio, perhaps try the Mini Project.

-The Admissions office in the University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project.
-Details on the 2024 mini project can be found here.
+The Admissions office at University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project.
+Details on the 2025 mini-project can be found here.

 Portfolio Entry: Guidelines for submission of Portfolios (examples)

-The Admissions office in the University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project.
+The Admissions office at University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini-Project.

 Non-EU Entry Requirements